noplacenoaddress/OpenBSD/README.md

 - [ICCID](https://en.wikipedia.org/wiki/SIM_card#ICCID), that means Integrated Circuit Card Identifier, world wide unique Sim card serial number.
 - [MSISDN](https://en.wikipedia.org/wiki/MSISDN), that means Mobile Station International Subscriber Directory Number, world wide unique [telephone number](https://en.wikipedia.org/wiki/E.164) mapped to the SIM card.

 As you can see our tool give us also a aleatory public host that have to be configured into public DNS tree daemons.
 Also remember to add the tuple "local hostname <--> public hostname" to the internal DNS daemon.
-Also we've got a new `routerid` for OSPF configure.
+Also we've got a new `routerid` for OSPF configure, and networks for different vlans to add in the remote section in the case it will be configured as a router.

 #### Remote configuration